louise-black/eHealthWAD/README.md

 	maria96p  Maria Papadopoulou 2136603P

-Lab 01 Monday 1pm-3pm Group A

-University of Glasgow
+Lab 01 Monday 1pm-3pm Group A   University of Glasgow

 Since the demonstration the search page has been edited to include a sidebar containing the users categories.
+Fixed population script

 Deployed at: http://louiseblack.pythonanywhere.com/healthApp/